CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Experiments

 For the synthetic DIV8K dataset, the table \ref{table:div8K-large} presents a detailed comparison with baseline methods.
 Our method consistently achieves the highest perceptual quality across all upsampling factors.
 Notably, at $\times 30$, it outperforms the second-best method, LIIF+Diff, by 16.9\% in LPIPS.
 Regarding no-reference metrics (MUSIQ, NIQE, PI), our approach surpasses IDM by 75.2\%, 12.3\%, and 15.8\%, respectively.
 Importantly, performance remains robust even at extreme upsampling scales, while BFSR and other baselines exhibit significant degradation.

 Qualitative comparisons in Fig.~\ref{fig:div8k} further corroborate these quantitative findings.
 At extreme magnifications, LINF and BFSR produce excessively blurry results, while IDM and Kim suffer from severe blocky artifacts.
-They struggle to recover fine structures such as rocky surfaces and statue edges, and fail to reconstruct delicate details like the fur on the cat’s ears.
 Even \emph{LIIF+Diff} and \emph{CiaoSR+Diff} exhibit noticeable artifacts and unrealistic textures when operating beyond their training distribution.
 In contrast, CASR preserves sharp edges and intricate fine details, clearly demonstrating its superiority in perceptual quality.

-To thoroughly investigate the impact of distribution shift on cyclic super-resolution, we take the $\times18$ upsampling task as an example.
-In the experiments, all baseline methods adopt a multi-stage recursive processing strategy, successively performing $\times4$, $\times3$, and $\times1.5$ progressive upsampling operations.
-The corresponding results are recorded in the bottom-right corner of Table~\ref{table:div8K-large}.
-Experimental results show that although each upsampling stage operates within the scale range covered during training, the overall performance does not improve compared to direct $\times18$ upsampling, and the quantitative metrics of the multi-stage and single-stage methods are very close.
-However, the reasons for performance degradation differ: the performance decline in the multi-stage approach is mainly due to error accumulation caused by distribution shift, while the performance drop in the single-stage method results from out-of-scale amplification.
-Therefore, without effectively mitigating distribution shift, baseline methods struggle to benefit from cyclic cascading structures.
+To investigate the impact of distribution shift on cyclic super-resolution, we evaluate all baseline methods under progressive upsampling ($\times4 \times 3 \times 1.5$) in the bottom-right column of Table~\ref{table:div8K-large}.
+Despite each upsampling stage operating within the training range, the overall performance does not improve compared to direct $\times18$ upsampling.
+The performance decline in the multi-stage approach is mainly due to error accumulation caused by distribution shift.
+Without effectively mitigating distribution shift, baseline methods struggle to benefit from cyclic cascading structures.